Student Counseling Center Staff

 Joni Hays, Ph.D., LPC, NCC, is Coordinator of the Reboot Center, the Oklahoma State University stress management center.
 She earned a Ph.D. from Kansas State University in student counseling and personnel services as well an M.S. and B.S. in psychology from Pittsburg State University.
 Joni is a Licensed Professional Counselor (LPC) and National Certified Counselor (NCC).

 Kathy Kavanaugh, M.S., is a Counseling Intern at the Student Counseling Center.
-She completed a B.A. degree in psychology and women’s and gender studies at Texas A&M University and an M.S. degree at Oklahoma State University in educational psychology with a specialization in counseling psychology.
-She is currently a second year doctoral student in the counseling psychology program at Oklahoma State University.
+She completed a B.A. in psychology and women’s and gender studies at Texas A&M University and M.S. at Oklahoma State University (OSU) in educational psychology with a specialization in counseling psychology.
+She is currently a second year doctoral student in the counseling psychology program at OSU.
 Her clinical interests include body image concerns, family and relational issues, concerns related to sexual orientation and gender identity, anxiety, depression and overall personal enrichment.

 Veronica Sutton, M.S., J.D., is the Outreach Specialist for University Counseling Services.
-She earned a J.D. from Indiana University School of Law in Indianapolis in 1993 and her M.S. in counseling psychology from Indiana State University, located in Terre Haute, Indiana in 1983.
+She earned a J.D. from Indiana University School of Law in Indianapolis in 1993 and M.S. in counseling psychology from Indiana State University, in Terre Haute, IN in 1983.
 Special interests include stress management, self-compassion skill development, childhood trauma reduction and animal therapy.

 320 Student Union